rubenmtzc/rubenmtzc.github.io/_pages/cv.md

 Current position

+Lecturer in Economics
-Lecturer in EconomicsDepartment of Economics and Related StudiesUniversity of YorkSince August 2023
+Department of Economics and Related Studies, University of York Since August 2023

 Education